Restream/reindexer/readme.md

 ### Text pattern search with LIKE condition

 For simple searching text pattern in string fields condition `LIKE` can be used.
-It search strings which match a pattern.
+It looks for strings matching the pattern.
 In the pattern `_` means any char and `%` means any sequence of chars.

 Go example:
 ```go